|A Qualitative Study of the Challenges Experienced by Iranian Infertile Couples After Unsuccessful Assisted Reproductive Technologies|

 2Maternal-fetal Medicine Research Center, Shiraz University of Medical Sciences, Shiraz, Iran

 3Department of Social Medicine, School of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

 4Department of Obstetrics and Gynecology, School of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

 5Department of Adult Child and Midwifery, School of Health and Education, Middlesex University, London, UK

-Keywords : Assisted reproductive technologies, Infertile couples, failed treatment cycles, Qualitative content analysis, health insurance, support
+Keywords : Assisted reproductive technologies, Infertile couples, Failed treatment cycles, Psychological stressors, Healthcare system challenges

-Objectives: Assisted reproductive technologies (ARTs) give hope to some infertile couples; however In Vitro Fertilization (IVF) is expensive and not subsidized by the Iranian state.
+Objectives: Assisted reproductive technologies (ARTs) give hope to some infertile couples; however, in vitro fertilization (IVF) is expensive and not subsidized by the Iranian state.
 More than 75% of IVF cycles in Iranian couples are unsuccessful.
-The aim of this paper is to describe the experiences of Iranian infertile couples after unsuccessful treatment.
+The aim of this study is to describe the challenges experienced by infertile couples after unsuccessful treatment.

-Materials and Methods: In a descriptive qualitative study 36 participants including 29 Iranian infertile couples recruited after unsuccessful ARTs treatment, five infertility treatment team members and two relatives of infertile couples, were interviewed at an Infertility Center in Northeastern Iran from April 2016 to June 2017.
+Materials and Methods: In this descriptive qualitative study, 36 participants including 29 Iranian infertile couples recruited after unsuccessful ART treatments, five infertility treatment team members and 2 relatives of infertile couples were interviewed at an Infertility Center in Northeastern Iran from April 2016 to June 2017.
 Data were collected using semi-structured, face-to-face interviews.
 Data analysis was carried out following Sandelowski.

-Conclusion: Iranian infertile couples face particular challenges related to the cultural context in which ARTs are delivered.
-Further exploration of the effects of culture on the experiences of failed ARTs need to be considered by infertility clinics in Iran.
+Conclusions: Iranian infertile couples face particular challenges related to the cultural context in which ARTs are delivered.
+Further exploration of the effects of culture on the experiences of failed ARTs needs to be considered by infertility clinics in Iran.

 Cite By, Google Scholar